Express Melts & Sandwiches

 Primary Market

-• St. James Hospital: 300+ employees working rotating shifts, plus patient families and visitors
+• St. James Hospital: 300+ employees working rotating shifts, plus traveling and temp staff

-• Annual Patients: 3,500+ through hospital and medical center
+• Annual Patients: 3,500+ through hospital plus the medical center

 • Regional Population: 40,000+ within 15 miles